Sex: Fungi

-Most fungi reproduce sexually and have both haploid and diploid stages in their life cycles.
-These fungi are typically isogamous, lacking male and female specialization: haploid fungi grow into contact with each other and then fuse their cells.
-In some of these cases, the fusion is asymmetric, and the cell which donates only a nucleus (and not accompanying cellular material) could arguably be considered "male".
+Most species of fungus can reproduce sexually and have life cycles with both haploid and diploid phases.
+These species of fungus are typically isogamous, i.e. lacking male and female specialization.
+One haploid fungus grows into contact with another, and then they fuse their cells.
+In some cases, the fusion is asymmetric, and the cell that donates only a nucleus (and no accompanying cellular material) could arguably be considered male.
 Fungi may also have more complex allelic mating systems, with other sexes not accurately described as male, female, or hermaphroditic.

-Some fungi, including baker's yeast, have mating types that create a duality similar to male and female roles.
-Yeast with the same mating type will not fuse with each other to form diploid cells, only with yeast carrying the other mating type.
+Some fungi, including baker's yeast, have mating types that determine compatibility.
+Yeasts with the same mating types will not fuse with each other to form diploid cells, only with yeast carrying another mating type.

 Many species of higher fungi produce mushrooms as part of their sexual reproduction.
 Within the mushroom, diploid cells are formed, later dividing into haploid spores.
-The height of the mushroom aids in the dispersal of these sexually produced offspring.